sam-goodwin/eventual/docs/reference/0-service.md

 ## Environment Variables

-You can set environment variables on the Service using the `environment` property.
-For example, making a DynamoDB Table's ARN available
+You can set environment variables on the Service using the environment property.
+These variables will be available to the `api`, `event`, `activity` and `workflow` handlers.
+For example, you can make a DynamoDB Table's ARN available like this:

 ```ts
 const service = new Service(stack, "Service", {